pyvideo/data/CONTRIBUTING.rst

 title                                  string
 ==================================     ==================================

-For a full schema of a category JSON object, please see https://github.com/pytube/data/blob/master/.schemas/category.json
+For a full schema of a category JSON object, please see https://github.com/pyvideo/data/blob/master/.schemas/category.json

 Pull Request
 ~~~~~~~~~~~~

 Once your video JSON files and category JSON file are ready to be added to
-pytube's collection, take the following steps:
+pyvideo's collection, take the following steps:

 #.
 Fork this repo if you haven't already.
 #.
 Clone from your forked repo.
 #.
 Add your category directory (containing the JSON files) into the root of the repo.
 #.
-Add yourself as a contributor in the `CONTRIBUTORS.rst <https://github.com/pytube/data/blob/master/CONTRIBUTORS.rst>`_ file.
+Add yourself as a contributor in the `CONTRIBUTORS.rst <https://github.com/pyvideo/data/blob/master/CONTRIBUTORS.rst>`_ file.
 #.
 Commit your changes and push them up to your fork.
 #.
 Issue a Pull Request of your changes to this repo.

 And you're done!
 So long as you've followed this guide, your Pull Request (PR)
 should be ready for review and merger.
 Your changes will be visible on
-pytube.org within a few days after the PR is merged.
+pyvideo.org within a few days after the PR is merged.

 Cleaning Data
 -------------